Boxing styles and technique: Counterpuncher

 A counterpuncher utilizes techniques that require the opposing boxer to make a mistake, and then capitalizing on that mistake.
 A skilled counterpuncher can utilize such techniques as winning rounds with the jab or psychological tactics to entice an opponent to fall into an aggressive style that will exhaust them and leave them open for counterpunches.
 Counterpunchers actively look for opportunities to bait an opponent into becoming too aggressive in order to capitalise on openings.
 Counterpunching can also be found in any of the four main boxing styles as it is not involved with range/distance but rather with the mentality of making an opponent miss and as a result making them pay.
 They are in the middle of offense and defence.
-As such, Muhammad Ali can be considered a counterpuncher even if he was an "outboxer", Tyson and Sugar Ray Robinson as well, despite the former being a "swarmer" and the latter a "boxerpuncher".
-For these reasons this form of boxing balances defense and offense but can lead to severe damage if the boxer who utilizes this technique has bad reflexes or is not quick enough.
+As such, Muhammad Ali can be considered a counterpuncher even if he was an "out-boxer" similarly to Sugar Ray Robinson.
+For these reasons this form of boxing balances defence and offense but can lead to severe damage if the boxer who utilizes this technique has bad reflexes or is not quick enough.